Creating flow on a budgetback to case study list

-Roger Walford and Miriama Scott’s rambling family home in the West Auckland suburb of Avondale has had so many former lives and facelifts, it is hard to define exactly, the era in which it was first built.
+Roger Walford and Miriama Scott’s rambling family home has had so many former lives and facelifts, it is hard to define exactly, the era in which it was first built.
 By the time the couple moved in, the previous owner had recently converted the 1915 villa from two flats back into a single dwelling.
 Today the honey-toned kauri floorboards are among the few vestiges left in this early homestead.
 After a decade raising their three growing children the couple undertook a major renovation in 2004, managing it themselves.
 “As our children started moving into adolescence we thought they needed their own space,” says Miriama.

 Utilising the existing high roofline they added another floor, and it was this renovating stint which taught them much about the pitfalls of self managed building projects.

 “The illusion some people have,” says Miriama, “is that doing it yourself is cheaper and easier.
 But when it comes to coordinating tradespeople, it can be a nightmare.”